 Signature: SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c

-- sub (Subject): The principal this token is about — typically a user ID or account identifier
+- sub (Subject): who this token is about — typically a user ID

-- iss (Issuer): The party that issued the token, usually a URL like "https://auth.example.com"
+- iss (Issuer): who issued it, usually a URL like https://auth.example.com

-- aud (Audience): The intended recipients of this token — the server should verify it matches
+- aud (Audience): the intended recipient — your server should verify this matches

 - exp (Expiration Time): Unix timestamp after which the token must be rejected

-- iat (Issued At): Unix timestamp when the token was issued
+- iat (Issued At): when it was issued

-Beyond registered claims, applications add custom claims for their own needs — user roles, permissions, email addresses, tenant IDs.
+Beyond registered claims, applications add custom claims — user roles, permissions, email addresses, tenant IDs.
 All of these are readable to anyone who holds the token.
+Don't put secrets in the payload.

 How to Decode a JWT